foundation/foundation-sites/docs/pages/switch.md

 ## Inner Labels

-You can place active and inactive text inside of a switch.
+You can place active and inactive text inside a switch.
 The active text (`.switch-active`) only displays when the switch is on, and the inactive text (`.switch-inactive`) only displays when the switch is off.

 Active/inactive text goes inside of the switch's `<label>`.